We've divided this page into 3 types of resource, all carefully selected from our Philosophy Circles Resource Pack.

 To use with your pupils, simply press play.
 When it finishes, get the children to stand on the side of the character they agree with, and continue the argument with someone from the other side.
 Ask for some to give their ideas to the class, and see if anyone changes their minds.

-The full set of 100 videos, and further support on how to use them, are included in our Premium Resource Pack.
+The full set of 100 videos, and further support on how to use them, are included in our Primary Resource Pack.

 Curriculum-Based Session Plans